lilyjma/Flask-React-Postgres/README.md

 ## 1. Setting up Azure Services
 First, sign up for a free [Azure](https://azure.microsoft.com/en-us/free/) account if you don't already have one.
 Sign into https://portal.azure.com.

-[Create a resource group](https://github.com/lilyjma/azurethings/blob/master/createResourceGroup.md) to store the resources that you'll be using here--Azure Cosmos DB and Key vault.
-Then follow the instructions in the links below to create each resource in Azure Portal:
+[Create a resource group](https://github.com/lilyjma/azurethings/blob/master/createResourceGroup.md) to store the resources that you'll be using here--Azure Cosmos DB and Key Vault.
+Then follow instructions in the links below to create each resource in Azure Portal:

 (Remember to store them in the resource group you created; this will make it easier to clean up the resources in the future.)

 1. [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cosmosdb-resources-portal#create-an-azure-cosmos-db-account)
-   1. When creating the database, name it 'team_standup'.
-For this app, you also need two containers named 'tasks' and 'users'.
+   1. When creating the database, give it an id of 'team_standup'.
+You also need two containers--give them id 'tasks' and 'users'.
 The [partition key](https://docs.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#choose-partitionkey) for both is '/id'.
 2. [Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/quick-create-portal#create-a-vault)
-   1. This will store the credentials for the resources this app uses.
+   1. This will store credentials for the resources used by this app.
 For example, it'll store the key to the Cosmos DB.
-This way, you don't reveal any key in your code.
+This way, you don't reveal any key in your code and have a centralized place for all keys the app uses.
    2. You'll add two secrets called 'cosmosKey' and 'cosmosURI' to Key Vault to hold the Cosmos DB key and URI respectively.
-To find these, click into the database account created, go to 'Keys' tab and get the Primary Key and the URI.
+To find these, click into the database account created, go to 'Keys' tab and get the *Primary Key* and *URI*.

 You should be able to click into your resource group on the Azure Portal home page and see these two resources.

 ## 2. Getting Access to Key Vault
-To make a long story short, you need a service principal to have access to key vault.
-The service principal serves as an application ID that is used during the authorization setup for access to other Azure resources.
+To make a long story short, you need a service principal to have access to Key Vault.
+The service principal serves as an application ID used during the authorization setup for access to other Azure resources.
 We'll use a Web App instance as our service principal.
-To do that, we create an App Service Plan, then a Web App instance, then make that our service principal.
+To do that, we create an App Service Plan, then a Web App instance, then make that our service principal and give it permission to perform operations to Key Vault.
 We can do these using Azure CLI on Cloud Shell.

 1. Click >_ on the top right hand corner of Azure Portal to open Cloud shell.